 Today the shop is awaiting final power, gas and plumbing hook ups, but it is clear much progress being made in the retro space.
 Beneath a layer of construction dust, a light and airy color palate of black, white and "Daly Bagel blue" is starting to emerge.

-"We are aware there are high expectations for the shop, and we are committed to maintaining the quality people have come to expect from The Daly Bagel," says Daly.
+"We are aware there are high expectations for the shop, and we are committed to maintaining the quality people have come to expect from The Daly Bagel," said Daly.

 And that means taking things slowly.

-During the soft opening, The Daly Bagel will be open from 6am-12pm and offer a limited menu of bagels, cream cheese, drip coffee and tea.
-In the afternoon Daly and her employees will assess their progress, restock bagels and practice making espresso drinks with help from the folks at Dark Matter Coffee.
+During the soft opening, The Daly Bagel will be open from 6 a.m. to noon and offer a limited menu of bagels, cream cheese, drip coffee and tea.
+In the afternoon, Daly and her employees will assess their progress, restock bagels and practice making espresso drinks with help from the folks at Dark Matter coffee.

-"We're in the big leagues now," says Garcia as the trio enters the kitchen.
+"We're in the big leagues now," said Garcia as the trio enters the kitchen.

-"This machine will help speed up production a lot," says Daly, "but many of our products will still be made by hand."
+"This machine will help speed up production a lot," said Daly, "but many of our products will still be made by hand."

 The Daly Bagel will feature 12-15 bagels daily.
-Among others, the ever popular plain, onion, sesame, poppy, garlic, Asiago, everything, pumpernickel, cinnamon raisin and egg varieties will be included on the regular menu, while specialty bagels like lemon-lavender, chai, maple bacon, and pumpkin carrot will be available on a rotating or seasonal basis.
+Among others, the ever-popular plain, onion, sesame, poppy, garlic, asiago cheese, everything, pumpernickel, cinnamon raisin and egg varieties will be included on the regular menu, while specialty bagels like lemon-lavender, chai, maple bacon and pumpkin carrot will be available on a rotating or seasonal basis.

 Daly Bagel fans will be happy to know an assortment of custom blended cream cheeses will be available in their popular garlic and herb, berry basil, sweet onion, veggie and goat cheese varieties on a regular basis.
 Specialty varieties, like a creative "Chicago" cream cheese will make appearances at the store as well.

-"When we have an opening date we will announce it on social media;" says Daly enthusiastically, "the waiting has been hard for all of us, but we can see the finish line now!"
+"When we have an opening date we will announce it on social media;" said Daly.
+"The waiting has been hard for all of us, but we can see the finish line now."